GeoWebCache/geowebcache/README.md

-# geowebcache
+# GeoWebCache - WMS-layers in PostreSQL

-This is a extension of GWC providing a solution to handle cache layers in a PostgreSQL database.
+This is a extension of GWC providing a solution to cache wms-layers in a PostgreSQL database